Apply for our 2020 Farm Apprenticeship

 More About Working at Amber Waves Farm

-Amber Waves Farm is entering its eleventh season as a mixed vegetable farm on the easternmost end of Long Island.
-The farm owns and leases a total of 25 acres on three fields, raising 15 acres of vegetables, 10 acres of grains, and a small flock of laying hens and ducks.
-The farm’s production serves a 180-member CSA and an on-site retail farm market, a nearby weekly farmers market, and restaurant wholesale accounts.
+Amber Waves Farm is entering its twelfth season as a mixed vegetable farm on the easternmost end of Long Island.
+The farm owns and leases a total of 25 acres on three fields, raising 15 acres of vegetables, 10 acres of grains, and a small flock of laying hens.
+The farm’s production serves a 180-member CSA and an on-site retail farm market and kitchen, a nearby weekly farmers market, and restaurant wholesale accounts.
 Amber Waves is located in downtown Amagansett and is a popular destination for families and foodies who visit the farm to shop in the retail market and tour the fields.
 The farm is deeply involved in intensive educational work with nearby schools and the public, which includes frequent field trips, tasting tours, demonstrations, and public events at the farm.
 While the farm is not certified organic, we do subscribe to the Northeast Organic Farmers Association’s (NOFA) "Farmer's Pledge" program of growing fruits, vegetables, and grains organically.

 Amber Waves Farm is a fun, fast-paced work environment where we champion good ideas, hard work, common sense and follow-through.
 Each day we work towards improving our methods, expanding our knowledge base, and becoming a better all-around farm.
 We simultaneously promote efficiency and the production of high quality food in the fields alongside a celebration of kindness and collaboration among the crew, and openness and outreach to the community.
 The physical nature of the work is both challenging and rewarding, as is the considerable time we farmers spend interacting with the public both on and off the farm.
-The entire Amber Waves Farm team of about 25 people consists of not only farmers but also educators and retail market staff.
-The field crew typically consists of 9-12 people, including first and second year Apprentices, a Crew Leader and Field Manager, the farm’s full-time founding farmers, and part-time summer help.
+The entire Amber Waves Farm team at the height of the season consists of about 50 people including not only farmers but also educators, retail market staff, and kitchen staff.
+The field crew typically consists of 9-12 people, including first and second year Apprentices, a Crew Leader, a Field Manager, the farm’s full-time founding farmers, and part-time summer help.